ecks0/syx/README.md

 # knobs

-A command-line utility and library for viewing and setting Linux power and performance values.
+A command-line utility for viewing and setting Linux power and performance values.

 Supported knobs: